Upland Bird Hunting

 A Hunting Tradition

 Most of our upland hunters prefer to hunt both pheasant and quail.
 Our combination quail and pheasant hunts are the best you will find.
 Hunting pheasants and quail together can be an exciting experience.
-Each time the dog goes on point, you don’t know if a covey of quail or a rooster pheasant is going to flush.
-Sometimes you have both quail and pheasants flush!!
+Each time the dog goes on point, you don’t know if a covey of quail is going to flush or a rooster pheasant.
+Sometimes you have both quail and pheasants flush!

 Our guided upland hunts are made up of 2-4 bird hunters.
 We hunt in native prairie grasses, milo, and cornfields.
 Most of our hunting is done walking.
 Breaks are taken during the hunt to water dogs and give the hunters a rest.
 Please let us know the pace you enjoy bird hunting.
 We have fast and slow working dogs.
 Our guided upland hunts are designed to accommodate your style.

 Four-Night, Three-Day Upland Bird Hunting Package – Arrive the day before your hunt between 3:00 p.m. – 5:00 p.m.
 Hunt for three days and depart after breakfast on the fifth day.

 Three-Night, Two-Day Upland Bird Hunting Package – Arrive the day before your hunt between 3:00 p.m. – 5:00 p.m.
 Hunt for two days and depart after breakfast on the fourth day.